shinken-solutions/shinken/doc/source/02_gettingstarted/installations/shinken-first-steps.rst

 Getting Help
 -------------

-New and experienced users sometimes need to find documentation, troubleshooting tips, a place to chat, etc. The :ref:`Shinken community provides many resources to help you <contributing/index#Shinken resources for users>`.
+New and experienced users sometimes need to find documentation, troubleshooting tips, a place to chat, etc.
+The :ref:`Shinken community provides many resources to help you <contributing/index>`.
 You can discuss installation documentation changes in the Shinken forums.